 Figure 3: Changed cursor

-Figure 4: Text box is being moved
+Figure 4: Text box being dragged

 Figure 5: Text box moved to new position